 Great managers understand that they’re the ones in charge, meaning they’re responsible for everyone’s performance—the successes and the failures.
 To this end, they keep tabs on all of their employees to see what they can do to help them become better workers and develop professionally.

 According to our 2019 Employee Engagement Report, more than half of the employees said their promotion and career path were not clear to them.
 That figure leaves a lot to be desired because many workers place a high value on professional development.

-Managers who are invested in their employees and committed to helping them grow professionally will almost assuredly keep their staffs engaged.
+Managers who are invested in their employees and committed to helping them grow professionally will almost assuredly keep their staff engaged.

-Back to that stat about people quitting their bosses: if employees are drowning in work—and 70% of them feel like they are, according to our report —managers need to be understanding.
+Back to that stat about people quitting their bosses: If employees are drowning in work—and 70% of them feel like they are, according to our research—managers need to be understanding.
 They need to be able to put themselves into their staff’s shoes and imagine what it’s like to do their jobs.

 Look for managerial candidates who understand the importance of empathy.
-When managers don’t listen to their employees and understand where they are coming from, bad things can happen.
+When managers don’t listen to their employees and understand where they are coming from, bad things like workers leaving your company or losing your trust can happen.

 Want to take your company to the next level?
 Hire a manager who has a knack for thinking outside the box and coming up with amazing ideas.

 Decisions aren’t always so black and white.
 Sometimes, creative solutions are required to solve problems.